 One of the first gum disease symptoms is often bleeding gums.
 Gums become inflamed and can also be tender and painful, red or swollen.
 Other gum disease symptoms can include bad breath and a bitter taste in the mouth upon waking after sleep.
 Gums which have shrunk from the teeth, abscesses between teeth and gums and loose teeth are symptoms of more advanced gum disease.

 If you have any of the above gum disease symptoms it is best to make an appointment with your Dentist.
-Your Dentist will review your teeth and gums and let you know if you have gum disease and recommend the best treatment for you.
+Your Dentist will review your teeth and gums and let you know if you have gum disease and recommend the best gum disease treatment for you.

 Gum disease treatment for gingivitis usually involves your Dentist providing a thorough scale and clean to remove the plaque and calculus deposits.
 Your Dentist will also provide you with information on how best to look after your teeth at home to prevent future gum disease symptoms.